dlicht110/compiler-construction/BNFC-installation.md

 # BNFC installation

 The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions in the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) are out of date, so we need to work a bit to find our way.
 I will add information here as we go along and learn more about the best way to get this done.
+Let me know about anything that may be usefull to add.

 ## Working under Windows

 Download the [binaries](https://github.com/BNFC/bnfc/releases).

+I don't use Windows, so I am dependent on your feedback to put more information here ...

 ## Working under Linux/MacOS